minibolt-guide/minibolt/guide/system/privacy.md

 * **Windows**: configure PuTTY as described in this guide [Torifying PuTTY](https://gitlab.torproject.org/legacy/trac/-/wikis/doc/TorifyHOWTO/Putty){:target="_blank"} by the Tor Project.

-  * **Note:** If you are using PuTTy and fail to connect to your Pi by setting port 9050 in the PuTTy proxy settings, try setting port 9150 instead.
+  * **Note:** If you are using PuTTy and fail to connect to your PC by setting port 9050 in the PuTTy proxy settings, try setting port 9150 instead.
 When Tor runs as an installed application instead of a background process it uses port 9150.

 * **Linux**: use `torify` or `torsocks`.
   Both work similarly; just use whatever you have available: